-Englis English Learner (EL) Enrollment 0, 1, 10 Num ber of Stud lents Percent of Students Student Group 21-22 22-23 23-24 21-22 22-23 23-24 English Learners 136 136 136 32.4% 33.5% 35.7% Fluent English Proficient (FEP) 55 41 31 15.70% 13.5% 8.1% Reclassified Fluent English Proficient (RFEP) 5 8 4% 4%
+English Learner (EL) Enrollment Otaday t Oyang Num ber of Stud lents Percent of Students Student Group 21-22 22-23 23-24 21-22 22-23 23-24 English Learners 136 136 136 32.4% 33.5% 35.7% Fluent English Proficient (FEP) 55 41 31 15.7% 13.5% 8.1% Reclassified Fluent English Proficient (RFEP) 5 8 8 4% 4% 5.9%

-- 1. Despite declining enrollment, the number of English Learners and the percentage of the overall school population have remained consistent.
-Every classroom services EL students and designates time to develop English proficiency throughout the instructional day. - The overall percentage of Fluent English Proficient students are slowly declining but is proportional to the trend with the overall school population. - The total of Reclassified Fluent English Proficient students has been low each year.
-Many students are having difficulty moving out of Level 2 proficiency status.
-More intensive enrichment opportunities are being explored to provide students more practice with the English language.
+- Despite declining enrollment, the number of English Learners and the percentage of the overall school population have remained fairly consistent.
+There has been a slight increase in percentage for English Learners but it is proportional to the overall school enrollment.
+Every classroom services EL students of all proficiency levels and designates time to develop English proficiency throughout the instructional day. - 2.
+The overall percentage of Fluent English Proficient students are showing significant decline but is proportional to the trend with the overall school population. - 3.
+The total of Reclassified Fluent English Proficient students has slightly increased in percentage although it is the same number of students from the previous year.
+More intensive enrichment opportunities are being explored to provide students more practice with developing the English language.